 As there is no socialized or national system of health care in the United States and medical treatment is expensive, ALL international students are required to maintain full health insurance coverage throughout their course of study.
 Student health insurance is automatically billed to your student account each semester as a part of your tuition and fees, which means, you WILL be covered through Florida Tech’s student health insurance plan.

-Complete information concerning the Student Health Insurance Program can be found on the Student Affairs page.
+Complete information concerning the Student Health Insurance Program can be found on the Student Financial Services page.

 Routing your flight to Melbourne International Airport (MLB) is desired.
 Florida Tech is 10 minutes from the airport by car, and taxi cabs are available at the airport.
 If you arrive at the Orlando International Airport (MCO), Florida Tech has made arrangements for a one-time courtesy shuttle service for each first-time international student from Orlando Airport to Florida Tech.
 Please read thoroughly through all of the information on the Airport Pickup webpage.
 If you arrive at Miami International Airport (MIA), you will be approximately three hours south of Melbourne by car.
 Transportation to Melbourne is available via commuter flight, Greyhound bus or rental car.
 You may also arrange for a friend to pick you up in Miami and drive you to Melbourne.